 While reducing consumption and avoiding these containers is the best path for the environment, we want to help you feel comfortable supporting local restaurants to continue to keep San Diego’s thriving food scene.
 Take a look at our guide to takeout recycling below.

-Reduce/Refuse: Since the majority of people getting takeout are bringing it directly home to eat, taking time to ask for no utensils in your takeout bag - or no bag at all - is key.
-Not only are you preventing the use of single-use plastics, you are also helping promote a by-request thought-process and set a new standard because these options only exist if enough people ask for it!
-If you're ordering online you may ne able to put this direction in the "notes" section with your order.
+Reduce/Refuse: Since the majority of people getting takeout are bringing it directly home to eat, taking time to ask for no utensils in your takeout bag – or no bag at all – is key.
+Not only are you preventing the use of single-use plastics, but you are also helping promote a by-request thought process and set a new standard because these options only exist if enough people ask for it!
+If you’re ordering online you may be able to put this direction in the “notes” section with your order.

 Recycle: We get it, takeout recycling is challenging because it has all those tricky items – mixed materials (paper with plastic liners), too small (utensils), compostables.
 Learning the difference between materials and proper sorting is important because adding non-recyclables into the curbside bin can have negative effects at the facility.
 These are important standards not only for general recycling but important to keep in mind for takeout.
 For example, small sauce containers are recyclable but most people send them to the landfill instead of emptying/recycling.

 A few rules of thumb that apply to takeout and daily recycling: